-- licences and standard software are capitalized; - customized and internally generated software are capitalized only if the development costs of that exceed a certain amount.
-In 2014 this threshold was HUF 140 million, in 2015 it is HUF 120 million.
+- licences, system software and standard software are capitalized; - customized and internally generated software are capitalized only if the development costs of that exceed a certain amount.
+In 2015 and 2016 this threshold was HUF 120 million.
 Below this threshold the development cost are expensed when they occur.